kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 the text could belong to should appear in the ``completion``.\ [#]_

 The ``completion`` string should flow naturally after ``{prompt}{end_of_prompt}``.
-So pay close attention to the use of white spaces, newlines, and word casing.
+So pay close attention to the use of whitespaces, newlines, and word casing.
 CAPPr doesn't do any string processing for you; **it just concatenates the three strings and sends it**!
 It's on you to format the prompt according to the model's instruction/chat format, if that's applicable and beneficial.
 Before calling any CAPPr functions, consider